-Free cactus cross stitch pattern
+Five free cactus cross stitch pattern

-Discover five cute and prickly cactus cross stitch patterns to stitch for free!
-You'll find four lovely cactus cross stitch patterns to download from the talented Cheryl Mckinnon, these are bright and vibrant and look lovely as pincushions (we'll show you how to do that below too!).
+Discover five cute and prickly cactus cross stitch patterns to stitch for free.
+You'll find four lovely cactus cross stitch patterns to download from the talented Cheryl McKinnon.
+These are bright and vibrant and look lovely as pincushions (we'll show you how to do that below, too).

-Next up you'll find a quirky cactus cross stitch designed by Susan Bates, this cute little guy works well as a present tag, a card or framed!
-Once you're finished give them away as gifts or keep them for yourself, we know one thing for sure any lucky recipient won't be feeling prickly after this!
+Next up, you'll find a quirky cactus cross stitch designed by Susan Bates.
+This cute little guy works well as a present tag, a card or framed.
+Once you're finished, give them away as gifts or keep them for yourself.
+We know one thing for sure: any lucky recipient won't be feeling prickly after this!

-Mini cactus cross stitch cushions by Cheryl Mckinnon
+Mini cactus cross stitch cushions by Cheryl McKinnon

 Cactus cross stitch fact box: